-The loan agreement contains several covenants which, among other things, require the Company to maintain certain financial ratios according to the agreement such as debt to equity and debt service coverage ratios at the rate prescribed in the agreement.
+Such loan agreements contain covenants that, among other things, require the Company to maintain certain financial ratios according to the agreement such as debt to equity and debt service coverage ratios at the rate prescribed in the agreement.

-As at 31 December 2017, the Company could not maintain certain financial ratios as specified in the loan agreement.
-However, the Company had obtained a waiver letter for the condition to maintain certain financial ratios for the years ended 31 December 2017 from a bank on 29 January 2018 (2016: the Company could maintain certain financial ratios as specified in the long-term loan agreement).
-As at 31 December 2017, the long-term loan of Baht 117.8 million is current portion of long-term loan.
+As at 31 December 2018, the Company could maintain certain financial ratios as specified in the long-term loan agreement (2017: the Company could not maintain certain financial ratios as specified in the loan agreement.
+However, the Company had obtained a waiver letter for the condition to maintain certain financial ratios for the years ended 31 December 2017 from a bank on 29 January 2018.
+As at 31 December 2017 the long-term loan of Baht 117.8 million is current portion of long-term loan).